rebekahcallkacz/interactive-daily-normals/README.md

 # interactive-daily-normals
-This project determines ranges which are appropriate for laying epoxy.
+This project determines date ranges which are appropriate for laying epoxy.

 ## Tasks
+* Make dataset leaner (remove any unnecessary/unused columns)
+* Add date that includes a year to dataset (2008)
 * Create Flask API
-    1. Filter by zipcode
-    2. Filter by date
     3. Filter by date and zipcode
-    4. Find closest weather station to given zip code
 * Create plots/visuals with filtered data
     1. Daily normals for given date range (w/ background color to indicate "good" colors)
     2. Table w/ temps for given date range